DubPlus/DubPlus/README.md

 ### npm scripts

-`npm run build` - creates production builds of the JS and CSS files
+`npm run build` - lints src, builds files from sources, then builds the extension zip

-`npm run watch` - Starts file watcher that will rebuild dubplus.js and dubplus.css on save
+`npm run watch` - starts file watcher that will rebuild dubplus.js and dubplus.css on save

-`npm run ext` - shortcut that runs `npm run build` then `npm run zip`

-`npm run zip` - creates the zip file of the extension

 `npm run firefox` - starts an instance of firefox with our extension loaded so you can test it in Firefox.
 Requires that you have FireFox installed locally already

+`npm run prettier` - format all files in the repo

+`npm run purge-cache` - purges the jsDelivr cache for Dub+